 - If you hope to receive contributions from friends and family, fundraising or any other activities

 The bursaries are designed to act as a contribution towards the cost of your work experience.
 Depending on the performance of your overall application, you may receive all, part of, or none of the funds you have requested.
 Therefore as part of your application you must demonstrate and identify alternative funding options as a contingency should you not be awarded all of your requested funds; you should not fully rely on the bursary to fund your experience.
-The bursaries cannot be used to cover the registration/administrative fees for opportunities which students must pay to undertake.

 Please identify what contingency plans you would seek to implement if you do not obtain a bursary.
 This will demonstrate to the judging panel your commitment to undertaking the opportunity and how well you have researched all aspects of the project.